jaigouk/i18n-remote/README.md

 - [ ] simplify error handling
 - [ ] ssl connection config
+- [ ] storing files in s3 or minio instead of local directory
 - [ ] ruby3 support when we fetch remote files via faraday